 To answer "a," the Executive's Budget Proposal or supporting documentation must present for at least the budget year both estimates covering all intergovernmental transfers and a narrative discussing these transfers.
 If a narrative discussion is not included, but estimates for all intergovernmental transfers are presented, then a "b" answer is appropriate.
 A "c" response applies if the presentation includes estimates covering only some, but not all, intergovernmental transfers (regardless of whether it also includes a narrative discussion).
+Answer "c" also applies if estimates of intergovernmental transfers are presented as a single line item.
 Answer "d" applies if no estimates of intergovernmental transfers are presented.